DianaZawislak/HerokuProject/readme.md

 1. To Build with docker compose: docker compose up --build
-2. To run tests, Lint, and Coverage report use this command: pytest --pylint --cov
+2. To run tests, Lint, and Coverage report use this command: pytest --pyl:int --cov

 .pylintrc is the config for pylint .coveragerc is the config for coverage setup.py is a config file for pytest